Home Studio Guide

 Building a home studio is an essential investment.
 One that every beat maker or musician needs to make.
 In this guide we take a comprehensive look at my personal home studio and studio gear I use with descriptions and links to all listed items.
-In this guide I only recommend products that I actually use.

 Ok, so each item is listed in order of importance and the order in which I’d built my home studio.
 If I had to start again that is…